kushagramttl/Data-Transfer-Node-in-a-Box/README.md

 The solution would be presented as a Proof of Concept where the team plans to create a technology backlog to learn the technologies required for the project.
 Such as learning how to create containers and using services such as MinIO.
   *   Presents a simple compelling interface for end-users.
-          - Addition and management of users of the system.
+    * Addition and management of users of the system.
-          - Ability to create containers of data
+    * Ability to create containers of data.
-          - Option to initiate, stop and restart container transfer
+    * Option to initiate, stop and restart container transfer.
-          - Option to evaluate network parameters
+    * Option to evaluate network parameters.
   *  Integration of perfSonar for network performance
   * Evaluation of Docker and OpenShift for creating data containers.
-          - Create container using the evaluated platform
+    * Create container using the evaluated platform

 The team will be evaluating if it is possible to include performance tuning on OS and network level in the scope of the project based upon experimentation results and the fact that it is dependent upon server availability and server configuration.